Skip to main content

 How much electricity will solar panels generate in Kelso?

 Based on PVGIS satellite data for Kelso's coordinates, a 4kWp system generates approximately 3,372 kWh per year at a yield of 843 kWh/kWp, covering 89% of average household use (3,800 kWh/year).
 The area receives around 1,320 sunshine hours annually.
-Scottish Borders ranks #74 of 102 UK counties, and solar panels are still a strong investment here thanks to longer summer daylight hours and cooler temperatures that improve panel efficiency.
+Scottish Borders ranks #74 of 102 UK counties, and solar still pays off here thanks to longer summer daylight hours and cooler temperatures that help panels run more efficiently.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.

 Do solar panels work in winter in Scottish Borders?